 Specific gifts are things, such as a painting, a house, a car or a ring.

 Including a gift to St John’s Hospice in your will doesn’t affect how much money you have to provide for old age.
 Your estate is calculated based on whatever is left after you die.
-And if you arrange your gift to St John’s as a residuary gift, it will only be paid out after all the other gifts you leave to your family or friends have been made.
+If you arrange your gift to St John’s as a residuary gift, it will only be paid out after all the other gifts you leave to your family or friends have been made.

 Your will is a reflection of what matters to you, and for most people that is their family and friends.
 St John’s Hospice is all about caring for people and their families, and so of course we believe you should think about the people you care about first when writing your will.